Yicong-Huang/Yicong-Huang.github.io/_news/announcement_18.md

 ---
 layout: post
-date: 2024-11-15 9:11:15-0800
+date: 2024-10-28 23:39:51-0800
 inline: true
 related_posts: false
 ---

-Our paper "IcedTea: Efficient and Responsive Time-Travel Debugging in Dataflow Systems" is accepted by VLDB 2025!
+Our paper "DS4ALL: Teaching High-School Students Data Science and AI/ML Using the Texera Workflow Platform as a Service" is accepted by Data Science Education K-12: Research to Practice Conference (DSE-K12'25)!